MernStackExpert/MernStackExpert/README.md

 ---

 ### 🐍 GitHub Snake Animation (Action Required)
-> **NOTE:** To see the snake animation, you **must set up the `github-contribution-grid-snake` GitHub Action** in your `MernStackExpert/MernStackExpert` repository.
-The image will only appear after the Action runs successfully.
+> **NOTE:** **Snake animation image is currently broken because the GitHub Action needs to be set up and run in your repository.** Please follow the instructions for the `github-contribution-grid-snake` action to generate the SVG file.
 <div align="center">
   <img src="https://raw.githubusercontent.com/MernStackExpert/MernStackExpert/output/github-contribution-grid-snake-dark.svg" alt="GitHub Snake Animation" />
 </div>